kyma-project/test-infra/prow/cluster/resources/external-secrets/README.md

       property: anotherKey # name of the field in the GCP Secret JSON, unused for plain values
 ```

+### Note
+The trusted/untrusted file sare only applied to the trusted and untrusted clusters respctivly, while the workload file is applied to both types of clusters.
+The pre-submit and pj-tester jobs are executed on untrusted clusters, while the periodic jobs are run on the trusted clusters.
+Adding the secret to the proper file allows the user to specify when type of clusters should have access to the secret.

 ## External Secrets Checker

 External Secrets Checker checks if all External Secrets synchronized successfully, and if all Secrets have corresponding External Secrets.